 The mittens, along with the inner gloves, are easy to put on and take off without any help.
 Their insulating effect is superior to any gloves tested previously.
 Despite their inherently large volume, they are very lightweight.

 Your fingers can begin to sweat after a long walk with them on, but they are breathable and the humidity is not retained.

 With the mittens on, it is impossible to handle most tasks, including using your camera and inserting handwarmers it to prepare for a photoshoot.

 REMOVING THE MITTENS

-USE DURING THE PHOTOGRAPHIC SESSIONS
+ease of USE DURING THE PHOTOGRAPHIC SESSIONS